the-coding-owl/typo3-quickstart/README.md

 You also need a local composer to be able to install all required packages for this project.
 You can download composer from https://getcomposer.org/ Please read their documentations on how to use composer first.
-For database connection, you need to enable the configured database connection in `Environment/Default/database` to be able to establish a connection to your local MySQL server by either change the credentials to a already configured user of your
-MySQL instance, or create a user with the predefined credentials.

 ## Read further
 I highly recommend to read documentation to the used and recommended software of this project, therefore I provide